grosser/acts_as_feed/README.markdown

 USAGE
 =====
- - call `update_feed` if the feed could be out of date, if it is not, noting will be done
+ - Call `update_feed` if the feed could be out of date.
+If it is not, noting will be done.
  - `MyFeed.create!(:feed_url="xxx.com/rss").update_feed`

+TODO
+====
+ - Protect against large files (eclipse download)
+ - Protect against unresponsive urls (www.fylmz.com)

 AUTHOR